peterussell/cpl-training-blog/_posts/2017-02-24-aerodynamics7.md

 # Aircraft Design Characteristics

-The fllowing summarizes the more important aspects of an aircraft's stability, maneuverability, and controllability; how they are analyzed; and their relationship to various flight conditions.
+The following summarizes the more important aspects of an aircraft's stability, maneuverability, and controllability; how they are analyzed; and their relationship to various flight conditions.